mguthmuller/rcqm/README.md

 - You can specify other tags with '-t' option

 ### Statistics (per file, with '-m statistics' option)

+- You can specify which statistics to evaluate with '-s' option

+#### List of statistics available
-- Total lines
+- total: Total lines
-- Empty lines
+- empty: Empty lines
-- Commented lines
+- comments: Commented lines
-- Lines of code
+- locs: Lines of code
-- Modules
-- Classes
+- modules: Number of modules ('module' tag tracking)
+- classes: Number of classes ('class' tag tracking)
-- Methods
+- methods: Methods ('def' tag tracking)
-- Requires
+- requires: Requires ('require*' tag tracking

 ### Not implemented yet ...
 - Code Coverage